irinadel/Db2whc/inter_node.md

 Due to the additional processing required to encrypt data on send and decrypt on receive, workloads with significant data movement may see a performance impact as little as 5% or as much as 20%.
 If your instance is hosted on IBM Cloud, your solution architect must evaluate this performance impact against your need to encrypt internal traffic flows.
 In some cases, it might be warranted (for instance in heavily regulated industries or where end users demand such encryption).
 In other cases, the existing in-depth security protocols may be sufficient.

-IBM Cloud plans only: To enable inter-node encryption, open the web console, select **Administration**, and navigate to the **Security** -> **Encryption** tab.
+IBM Cloud plans only: To enable inter-node encryption, open the web console, select **Administration**, and navigate to the **Settings** -> **Encryption** tab.
 Enabling or disabling inter-node encryption can be done online, and takes effect immediately.
 Choosing to enable inter-node encryption does not impact the Service Level Agreement (SLA), self-service backups, database replication, or scaling.